apache/doris/docs/en/docs/advanced/variables.md

   Controls whether to use lazy materialization technology in orc reader.
 The default value is true.

+* `enable_strong_consistency_read`

+  To enable strong consistency reading.
+In scenarios where strong consistency is required, this variable can be set to true to make loaded data immediately visible to queries.
+The default value is false.

 ***

 #### Supplementary instructions on statement execution timeout control